 Private Sector: In 2005, The Donald W. Reynolds Foundation granted the project a landmark gift of $50 million in honor of their chairman, Fred W. Smith, and his wife, Mary.
 This incredible donation led our private funding campaign.
 Since then, the Reynolds Foundation has continued their generosity, pledging an additional $100 million grant to help complete the campus.
 This gift is the largest philanthropic donation in state history, and combined with their initial contribution, makes it the second largest donation to the performing arts in the United States.

-These amazing private and public donations were essential to the production of the awe-inspiring center that we have today and it is donations that The Smith Center continues to receive from a variety of companies, organizations, and private citizens that keep the center thriving today in the heart of our culturally-evolving city.
+These amazing private and public donations were essential to the production of the awe-inspiring center that we have today, and it is donations that The Smith Center continues to receive from a variety of companies, organizations, and private citizens that keep the center thriving today in the heart of our culturally-evolving city.
 Our vision of a world-class arts center has come true, and we have the art-loving community of Downtown Las Vegas to thank for it.